-Cloud Computing, as we see it today, has seen tremendous evolutionary as-a-service segments — right from the dawn of Software-as-a-Service (SaaS) to Infrastructure-as-a-Service (IaaS) and Platform-as-a-Service (PaaS).
-And now Anything-as-a-Service (XaaS).
+Cloud Computing, as we see it today, has seen a tremendous evolution in the service segments — right from the dawn of Software-as-a-Service (SaaS) to Infrastructure-as-a-Service (IaaS) and Platform-as-a-Service (PaaS), and now Anything-as-a-Service (XaaS).

 In the words of Amarkant Singh, Head of Product, Botmetric, “The persuasive wave of cloud computing is affecting every industry and every vertical we can think of.
 Thanks to all of its fundamental models — IaaS, PaaS, and SaaS plus the latest XaaS, cloud has brought in democratization of infrastructure for businesses.
 Talking about XaaS.
 It is the new hulk of the cloud computing and is ushering in more of ready-made, do-it-yourself components and drag-and-drop development.”